Multi-User-Domain/vocab/README.md

 Vocabulary used to describe content displayed to the user in text and image format.
 A vocabulary ultimately for defining user _perspective_

+## MUD Dialogue

+Vocabulary used in the definitions of decentralised parts of dialogue with characters

 # Contributing

 We aim to follow the Inrupt Guidelines for writing ontologies.
 At the time of writing these are still contained in a [pull request branch](https://github.com/pmcb55/public-documentation/blob/feat/add-rdf-vocab-guidelines/coding-conventions/rdf-vocabulary-guidelines.md)